Drupal4Gov/drupal4gov.us/README.md

 ## Contributing Code
 This is the common workflow for this project.

-* Locate a ticket that you are planning on working
+* Locate a ticket that you will be working on in the project issue queue.
-* Ensure that your git is tracking the most current upstream.
+* Ensure that your local branch is tracking the most current upstream.
 ```
 git fetch upstream
 ```